awsdocs/amazon-route53-docs/doc_source/routing-to-api-gateway.md

    + **Same account** – Choose the list, and find the category **API Gateway APIs**\.
 The list of target domain names includes only APIs that have a custom domain name that matches the value that you specified for **Name**\.
 Choose the applicable value\.
    + **Different accounts** – Enter the value that you got in step 1 of this procedure\.
 **Routing Policy**
 Choose the applicable routing policy\.
-For more information, see [Choosing a Routing Policy](routing-policy.md)\.
+For more information, see [Choosing a routing policy](routing-policy.md)\.
 **Evaluate Target Health**
 Accept the default value of **No**\.